 Air Pollution - Particulate Matter is created using statistical modeling

-The Air Pollution - Particulate Matter measure is created based on air pollution data from monitors and modeled data.
-From EPHT: The monitoring data comes from the US Environmental Protection Agency's (EPA) Air Quality System (AQS).
-When AQS data are available from multiple monitors for a given county and day, the highest 24-hour average (daily) PM2.5 concentration among all the monitors is selected for purposes of creating daily county level data.
-EPA provides modeled estimates of PM2.5 using Downscaler (DS) model, which uses a statistical approach to fuse monitoring data in areas where monitors exist, and relies on Community Multiscale Air Quality (CMAQ) modeled output in areas without monitors.
-DS modeled estimates are available by census tract centroid - the geographic center of the census tract.
-Daily county-level modeled estimates are obtained by selecting the maximum value observed among all the census tracts within each county.
-County-level PM2.5 measures are created using monitor data when available and using modeled estimates for days and locations without such data.
-The model is intended to model the level of pollutants in the layer of atmosphere that we are breathing as we assume that the pollutants are equally distributed across the county.
+The Air Pollution - Particulate Matter measure is created based on air pollution data from monitors and modeled estimates.
+From EPHT: The monitoring data comes from the U.S. Environmental Protection Agency (EPA) Air Quality System (AQS).
+When AQS data are available from multiple monitors at one site, the maximum daily concentration of PM2.5 is retained.
+The site-level daily monitoring data is used to create the annual average measures of PM2.5.
+Only monitors that have at least 11 observations for each of the four calendar quarters are considered complete and annual averages are computed only for monitors that satisfy the completeness criteria.
+Many U.S. counties do not have sufficient air quality monitoring to derive PM2.5 concentration estimates from monitor data alone.
+The monitor data are supplemented with modeled estimates of PM2.5 concentrations derived from the Downscaler (DS) model, which uses a statistical approach to fuse monitoring data with Community Multiscale Air Quality (CMAQ) modeled outputs.
+DS modeled estimates are available by census tract centroid—the geographic center of the census tract.
+Daily county level modeled estimates are obtained by selecting the maximum value among all the census tracts within each county.

 Can This Measure Be Used to Track Progress

 This measure could be used to measure progress, but only after considering its substantial limitations.
 The measure data sources and modeling methods have frequently changed.
 Current estimates are produced using sophisticated modeling techniques which make them difficult to use for tracking progress in small geographic areas.
 However, trend data is available by county at AirData overtime.